junobuild/docs/blog/2024-07-10-how-to-launch-a-memecoin-project-on-icp/index.md

 ## Launching the marketing website

-In this section, we are going to look setup the marketing website for our token.
+In this section, we are going to setup the marketing website for our token.
 Follow these steps to set up a marketing website for your token using Juno

 - Ensure you have Node.js and npm installed on your computer.
 If not, follow the [guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/) to install them.